mkhlb/6408B/README.md

 The gear ratio for intake to roller is given in the constructor, so that speeds and positions can be given relative to roller and intake.
 The roller can be controller by PID or by time.

-## Ez Template extension - better drive code.
+## Ez Template Extension - Better Drive Code.

 MKHLib implements 2 new custom driver control schemes: